 20% cannot complete the work given to them in the time allowed

 48% of employees said they do not have freedom in the way they carry out their role

 Climate is the second highest reason given for leaving a company

 51% of people said that they did not receive appropriate recognition when they did good work

 48% said that their pay was not fair for the work they did, 56% said that they did not feel valued at work Data from The People Experience Hub 2020 insights report

 It is interesting to see that Recognition, Fairness and Values are all potential causes of burnout at work.
 Our data suggests that we often are not delivering on these as well as we could do.

 These are all low to zero cost items to deliver and simply require us to say thank you, treat people fairly and live our values – what is the barrier to doing this?

-Understanding how your people feel about the causes of burnout combined with your organisation data on absence, performance and other key indicators can help you see quickly if you are heading towards an issue with employee wellbeing and burnout.
+Understanding how your people feel and your risks of burnout, using our wellbeing surveys combined with your organisation''s data on absence, performance and other key indicators can help you see quickly if you are heading towards an issue with wellbeing.